notordinarymortal/nm-fix/readme.md

 ### How the fix works:

 Wifi connections are renewed after ~5-10 minutes.
-When the NIC changes it's MAC address twice, for scanning and reconnecting.
+The NIC might change it's MAC address for this twice, once for scanning and once for reconnecting.
 This causes connectivity problems on some networks.

-The config file has the needed settings to fix this.
+`00-no-rand-mac.conf` has the needed settings to fix this.
 It needs to be in the NetworkManager config directory, which defaults to `/etc/NetworkManager/conf.d`.
+Without the NIC changing to a random MAC, the problem goes away.

 There is a chance that the settings are overwritten by other config files for NetworkManager.
 To prevent this, don't remove "00-" from the beginning of the configuration file name.
-This will ensures priority over other config files.
+This will ensure priority over other config files.